frontenddogma/web-development-glossary/manuscript/i.md

 Immutable
 : @@

+In-App Browser
+: A browser instance in a mobile application, usually working on the basis of WebViews (Android) or WKWebViews (iOS).

 Increment
 : A term from the → Scrum framework that describes a piece of working software that adds to previously created software and that, in total, forms respective product.